// approaching stadlnova ////

 km 0,725 Wien Erzherzog-Karl-Straße

-, I once thought after having left my train from Bratislava to Vienna at that stop, still quite far from its final destination Südbahnhof.
+This is so nowhere, I once thought after having left my train from Bratislava to Vienna at that stop, still quite far from its final destination Südbahnhof.
 Somehow this suburbia captured me, and soon I found myself immersed in a Ballardian cityscape of large scale retail infrastructure, post-industrial brownfields, and shops that used to be, all nerved by the tentacles of commuter corridors.
 Suddenly, standing in front of a former secessionist cinema, now inviting to bet and win, I felt like discovering traces of some pre-suburban community long since gone.
 Actually it was back then, when I firstly imagined a fictive suburb between Vienna and Bratislava, a sort of neutral space enabling the two cities to confront each other at equal level.
 Back in the train I notice a group of young Spaniards sitting behind, obviously getting excited about their trip to Bratislava.

 km 3,981 Wien Aspern (under construction)